-Format of submissions To respond to this Call for Papers, please submit your proposal by email to bigsummerinst@uvic.ca.
-Your submission should include the following details: Email Subject Line: BIG Summer Inst.
-2024: <Last Name> <Country> - Full proposal should be a maximum of 350 words; this includes name, biography, and title. - Current position, organization, and country of applicant - Contact email address and telephone number - Proposed title of contribution Papers should be submitted in accordance with the following requirements: - Times New Roman 12 pt. font, double-spaced - In English or French Borders in Globalization is grateful for the support provided by the World Customs Organization (WCO), the Social Sciences and Humanities Research Council of Canada (SSHRCC), and the Erasmus+ Programme of the European Union.
+To respond to this Call for Papers, please submit your application online at this link.
+Proposals must be uploaded to the online application as a PDF document containing the following: File name: Last name, First name_2025 BIG Summer Inst Proposal - Full proposal should be a maximum of 500 words, including title and biography - Discuss the motivation for, objective and possible outcomes of your research - Explain the datasets and methodology to be used in your research Papers should be submitted in accordance with the following requirements: - Times New Roman 12 pt. font - Double-spaced - Written in English or French Deadline for fellowship applications: March 31, 2025, at 11:45 p.m.
+(PST) Borders in Globalization is grateful for the support provided by the World Customs Organization (WCO), the Social Sciences and Humanities Research Council of Canada (SSHRC), and the Erasmus+ Programme of the European Union.

-2024 Summer Institutes Descriptions July 8th-12th, 2024 • Cross-Border Management in Comparative Perspective In this course you will join experts from around the world to examine local and regional changes affecting the management of the politics and policies of cross border regions and transboundary people.
+2025 Summer Institute Descriptions July 7th-11th, 2025 • Cross-Border Management in Comparative Perspective In this course you will join experts from around the world to examine local and regional changes affecting the management of the politics and policies of cross border regions and transboundary people.
 We will explore the challenges and opportunities in managing cross-border regions using case-studies such as The Pacific Coast Cascadian cross-border region.
-Professionals from the Mission Opérationnelle Transfrontalière, the Association of European Border Regions, the Pacific Northwest Economic Region, and the University of Western Washington Border Policy Research Institute, as well as leading legal and policy experts will lead workshopped discussions, presentations, and practicum sessions. • The Law of Borders in the 21st Century This Institute will explore the juridical complexity of borders through varying legal disciplines such as history of law, public law and international law, European law and transnational law.
+Professionals from the Mission Opérationnelle Transfrontalière, the Association of European Border Regions, the Pacific Northwest Economic Region, and the University of Western Washington Border Policy Research Institute, as well as leading legal and policy experts will lead workshopped discussions, presentations, and practicum sessions.
+The Law of Borders in the 21st Century This Institute will explore the juridical complexity of borders through varying legal disciplines such as history of law, public law and international law, European law and transnational law.
 You will learn about the juridical history of borders and new ideas on juridical bordering through discussions of territorial delimitations, border singularities, international disputes, border controls, and the effects of the EU and globalization on contemporary borders.
-July 15th-19th, 2024 • Trade and Customs Borders Trade and customs facilitation and enforcement is influenced by politics, policies and multiple complex systems.
+July 14th-18th, 2025 Trade and Customs Borders Trade and customs facilitation and enforcement is influenced by politics, policies and multiple complex systems.
 This program will deepen your knowledge about the regulatory environment of trading networks, the practical trade applications and concerns related to artificial intelligence and machine learning and the challenges and opportunities in managing cross border regions.
 The courses in the program are facilitated by professionals from the Canada Border Services Agency, the Pacific North West Economic Region, and the World Customs Organization, as well as leading academics in the field of border studies.
 Managing Borders and Bodies in the 21st Century Global and national frameworks facilitate and regulate human mobility across borders.
 In this course you will learn about the various ways that international actors and states manage the flow of people across international borders.
 Focusing on how migrants are categorized, we will explore the inter-related migration regimes that facilitate easy mobility for some, and highly restricted mobility for others.
 Participants will gain a thorough understanding of the complex global migration system and the contemporary challenges to this system.
 Each session will include short lectures, reading discussion, and an examination of case studies.